 Aboriginal and Torres Strait Islander students can draw on the assistance and support provided by the Indigenous Student Support and Development service through the Wollotuka Institute.

 Requirements and Structure Back to top

-Qualification for the award of Bachelor of Medical Radiation Science (Nuclear Medicine) requires the completion of 240 units.
+Qualification for the award of Bachelor of Medical Radiation Science (Nuclear Medicine) requires the completion of 240 units of approved courses.

 |Back to top|

 Click on the headings to show/hide sections of the course information.